The Lambuth Campus offers housing in Carney-Johnston Hall.

 Carney-Johnston Residence Hall, once the most popular place for Lambuth University

-students to live, will reopen in Fall 2013.
-This historic building, located on the
+students to live, reopened in Fall 2013.
+This historic building, located on the quadrangle

-quadrangle between Wilder Student Union and the Athletic Building on the new Lambuth
+between Wilder Student Union and the Athletic Building on the new Lambuth Campus of

-Campus of the University of Memphis, offers housing for up to 190 students in single
+the University of Memphis, offers housing for up to 190 students in single and double

-and double rooms with suite-style baths.
-Carney-Johnston’s recent upgrades include
+rooms with suite-style baths.
+Carney-Johnston’s recent upgrades include new fire safety

-new fire safety systems, heating and cooling improvements, as well as new paint and
+systems, heating and cooling improvements, as well as new paint and carpet in every

 In addition to separate floors for male and female residents, study lounges on the